 - Do you see the need for multiple packages in the future? (e.g. icons, codemods, etc)

 For most smaller companies, I would argue that a Monorepo is unnecessary.
 It has its time and place.
 I've used it before with (~150 developers) to distribute 10 different packages at once, spanning both internal and external apps.

 Note: Want to use a Monorepo?
-Check out Creating a Monorepo with Lerna & Yarn Workspaces.
+Check out Building a Design System Monorepo with Turborepo.

 Evaluate CSS/Sass vs. CSS-in-JS.